Science in Support of National Objectives

 Combustion chemistry has been pursued at LLNL since about 1975, and many significant advances can be attributed to this work.
 Early studies addressed major sources of unburned hydrocarbon emissions from internal combustion engines by a variety of flame quenching mechanisms.
 We established the role of volume bulk flame quenching in stratified charge engines.
 We also showed that flame quenching on cooled walls of engine combustion chambers was not the major source of hydrocarbon emissions from spark-ignition (SI) engines, overturning 50 years of engine design lore.

 More recently, we have given considerable attention to hydrocarbon combustion in diesel and HCCI engine systems.
 We have shown how diesel ignition varies with fuel molecular size and structure, and how these factors determine the subsequent production of soot and its undesirable emissions from diesel engines.
 This work was recognized by the 2000 Arch Colwell Award of Merit from the Society of Automotive Engineers, providing an overall understanding of the role of fuel structure on ignition and soot production in diesel engines.
-Our later kinetic modeling explained observations from diesel engine studies in which small amounts of additives containing oxygen atoms (e.g., alcohol, ketone or ether species) sharply reduce soot emissions, and this work was recognized by receipt of the 2003 Arch Colwell Award of Merit from the Society of Automotive Engineers.
+Our later kinetic modeling explained observations from diesel engine studies in which small amounts of additives containing oxygen atoms (e.g., alcohol, ketone, or ether species) sharply reduced soot emissions.
+This work received the 2003 Arch Colwell Award of Merit from the Society of Automotive Engineers.

 Additional accomplishments by our group have established the role of detailed chemical kinetics in the behavior of a wide variety of other combustion systems.
 We provided a kinetic framework for determining the role of molecular size and structure on detonation properties via the prediction of detonation cell sizes, on stability of pulse combustion systems, on combustion in supercritical water, and in selected explosives.
 We also have made significant contributions to the theory of inhibition of flames and ignition via kinetic interactions with halons such as HBr and CF3Br, as well as organophosphorus compounds such as dimethyl methyl phosphonate (DMMP) and others, and we have developed the first kinetic models for selected toxic organophospates as well.